belieflab/drmParadigm/README.md

 In the DRM task, participants are presented with lists of words that are semantically related to a critical target word.
 Interestingly, participants sometimes falsely recall seeing the critical target word, even though it was never presented.
 This phenomenon provides insights into memory processes and belief formation.

+## 📊 Task Versions

+### Visual Version
+* Participants read lists of words presented on a screen
+* ...
+* ....
+* Approximate runtime: 20 minutes

+### Auditory Version
+* Participants listen to lists of words through headphones
+* ...
+* ...
+* Approximate runtime: 30 minutes

+## 🎯 Task Procedure:

+### Both Versions:
+1. Participants view a series of word lists on the screen
+2. Each word is presented for 1.5 seconds
+3. Participants then recall the word presented and rate their confidence in recalled word

 ### 🎯 Example

 - Critical target (congruent prototype): "mountain"